creamakerspace/website/content/blog/2023/maker-advent.md

         { title: 'With a Friend', description: 'Craft with a buddy!
 Two heads are better than one. 👯‍♂️🎨' }, { title: 'Delightful Drinks', description: 'Mix, sip, and enjoy!
 Create a delicious holiday drink. 🍹🎅' }, { title: 'Holiday Decorations', description: 'Deck the halls!
 Craft unique holiday decorations. 🌟🎀' }, { title: 'Press & Impress', description: 'Heat things up!
-Use a heat press for creative magic. 🔥🎁' }, { title: 'Light It Up', description: 'Light up your celebrations!
+Use a heat press or your trusty iron to create magic through heat-transfer. 🔥🎁' }, { title: 'Light It Up', description: 'Light up your celebrations!
 Craft something that glows. 💡✨' }, { title: 'Working with Wood', description: 'Embrace nature!
 Craft with wood for a natural touch. 🌲🛠️' }, { title: 'Game Night', description: 'Game time!
 Make your own game pieces or accessories. 🎲🎨' },